syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Popup-Options.md

 ---
 layout: post
 title: Popup Options| SfMultiColumnDropDownControl | Wpf | Syncfusion
-description: popup options
+description: Popup options in Syncfusion WPF MultiColumnDropDown (SfMultiColumnDropDown) control, its elements and more.
 platform: wpf
 control: SfMultiColumnDropDownControl
 documentation: ug
 ---

-# Popup Options
+# Popup Options in WPF MultiColumnDropDown control

 SfMultiColumnDropDownControl allows you to customize the DropDownPopup appearance by setting Popup Background, BorderBrush and BorderThickness etc.